mn-mde-edfi/MDE-EdFi-Documentation/sandbox_cert_c_spas.md

 ## Resource: Student21stCenturyLearningCenterGrantProgramAssociation
 **Description**
-This association represents Students in the 21st Century Community Learning Centers Grant Program.
+This association represents Students in the 21st Century Community Learning Centers Grant Program. _Note_: Attendance Days and Attendance Hours are both required, and they represent independent measures of total attendance.
+For example, if a student attended a program 4 days a week for exactly 3 hours a day, and exactly 10 weeks, Attendance Days would be 40, and Attendance Hours would be 120.

 **Prerequisite Data**
 - Schools